Speed Wobble Risk Calculator

 - Use split-angle trucks (lower angle rear, higher angle front)

-- Shift weight to the front foot — wobbles always start at the rear
+- Shift weight to the front foot, because wobbles always start at the rear

 Emergency recovery:

 If wobbles start, do NOT grab the board or stand up straight.
 Instead, carve wide to bleed speed, crouch low, and shift weight aggressively to your front foot.
-Tightening your muscles makes wobbles worse — staying loose and weighting the front is the key to riding them out.
+Tightening your muscles makes wobbles worse.
+Staying loose and weighting the front is what rides them out.